Mapmo/Introduction-To-Programming-Git/ReadMe.md

 =====
 1. Create a hello world file and commit it (don't push it)
 2. Go to master branch
-3. Delete branch  Task-12 locally
+3. Delete this branch (Task-13) locally